Overview of Dietetic Internship

 - Prepares culturally diverse graduates who are competent in the practice of dietetics.

-- Prepares graduates who provide leadership in WIC clinics and other workplace settings.
+- Prepares graduates who provide leadership in WIC Centers and other workplace settings.

 - Prepares graduates who are committed to the field of dietetics and continue to be lifelong learners.